 Don't Follow Your Passion.
 Follow Your Time.

-It's time to dispel the myth that your passion is enough
+Dispelling the myth that your passion is enough

 I’m just like you.
 Constantly searching, forever scanning, continually hunting for purpose in life.